- Home

 Is SafetyWing cheaper than World Nomads?

 Yes, significantly cheaper for any trip longer than 2-3 weeks.
-SafetyWing costs approximately $45/month while World Nomads costs $80-220+ per month depending on destination and plan tier.
+SafetyWing costs approximately $56/4 weeks while World Nomads costs $80-220+ per month depending on destination and plan tier.
 Over 6 months, SafetyWing saves $300-1,000+ compared to World Nomads.
 Read our SafetyWing vs World Nomads comparison for the full pricing breakdown.

 Does SafetyWing cover children for free?